DataDog/hiring-engineers/answers.md

 Is there anything creative you would use Datadog for?

 The Covid-19 pandemic has changed life for all of us.
 From wearing masks, social distancing, remote work and schooling from home, we are confronted with a new normal every day in so many ways.
 We are all learning to adapt as we begin to open up as safely as we can.
 Part of the steps that have been taken to open customer facing businesses safely, is to monitor staff and customers for Covid 19 symptoms.
-When we go a doctor's office, hair salon, or gym we are screened before entry: temperature taken, an a brief QA related to symptoms and if we were in contact with persons infected with Covid-19.
+When we go a doctor's office, hair salon, or gym we are screened before entry: temperature is taken, and a brief Q&A related to symptoms and if we were in contact with persons infected with Covid-19.
 In many places, staff are also screen before entering their workplace.
 I have come to learn that this screening is also done for all restaurant workers.

 What if this data could be monitored real time across all locations?
 This looks like perfect scenario for Datadog.
 Many sources of data streaming in that need to be collected and presented in such a way that meaningful actions and decisions can be made from it.